kartverket/skiperator/README.md

   liveness:
     # The path to access on the HTTP server
     path: /healthz
-    # Number of the port to access on the container
+    # Number or name of the port to access on the container
     port: 8080
     # Minimum consecutive failures for the probe to be considered failed after
     # having succeeded.
 Defaults to 3.
 Minimum value is 1